dorahacksglobal/qf-grant-contract/report_feedback.md

 Hold

-This is left by the V1 contract for compatibility, and the data itself is meaningless.
+This is stayed to be compatible with the V1 contract interface and maintain consistency.
+The data itself is meaningless.

 #### CKP-06 | Wrong Logic In `banProject()`